yallport/sdc-EOgmaNeo/README.md

 ## Assembly Instructions ##

+### Camera ###

+The camera is mounted to the front of the truck.

+To test if the camera works:

+  from picamera import PiCamera
+  camera = PiCamera()
+  camera.capture('image.jpg')

+I used [this mount](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/rustler_mount.stl) to mount the camera for the Raspberry Pi to the truck.
+It doesn't perfectly slide onto the truck, and is made for the GoPro, but with some epoxy, it got the job done.
+Please let me know if you find something better!

 ### Arduino and Breadboard ###

 The breadboard is used to multiplex the power and ground pins.
-The power cables connected are:
+The power cables connected at the breadboard are:

 - Arduino